Peers is excited to offer a counselling and wellness program!

 Her approach is both client-centered and trauma-informed, rooted in a deep belief in both individual and community capacity for healing and change.
 In addition to her background in trauma she is informed by somatic, relational, attachment, and response-based approaches and is trained in the use of EMDR (Eye Movement Desensitization and Reprocessing).

-Gerry Ambers (currently supporting members of the SACRED program)
+Gerry Ambers (she/her) (currently supporting members of the SACRED program)

 Gerry Ambers is Namgis from Alert Bay but made her home in Lekwungen Territory in 1992 after receiving her BFA from the University of Victoria.